nniemeir/enterprise-computing-I/Documentation/Introduction.md

 3. Hardening - Ensured that none of the virtual machines had been compromised during initial setup, then took basic hardening measures based on recommendations from the software vendors and the third edition of Chuck Easttom's book *Network Defence and Countermeasures*.
 Due to the extensive hardening advice from the software vendors alone and the limited time alotted to the project, there are many areas where security could be further improved.

 4. Testing - The success of the deployment was tested using the criteria defined [here](Testing.md).
 Next, Nessus was ran and problematic configurations were changed based on the results.
-Lastly, testing was done again to ensure that changes did not break anything.
+Lastly, tests were done again to ensure that changes did not break any core functionality.

 5. Reproducibility - Deployment scripts were written and steps that were not feasible to automate were documented.